ArkadiuszWrobel/ArkadiuszWrobel/README.md

 ### Language Proficiency:

-English (B1/B2): I possess a solid command of the English language, operating comfortably at the B1/B2 level.
-This proficiency enables effective communication.
+English (B1/B2): I operate at the B1/B2 level.
+Some things needs improvment which I am working on.

 Polish (Native): Being a native Polish speaker, I have a deep understanding of the language, allowing me to articulate thoughts and ideas with precision and clarity.